skr31/SONiC/doc/nvidia_component_listing_hld.md

 ## Manual Tests
 We will conduct the following manual tests:
 - Install image and check if the file was created correctly.
-- Restart switch and check that the file is still correct.
+- Change a component, check that the file was updated.
-- Change a component, restart and check that the file was updated.
+- Check that techsupport collects the file and the script output.
-- Compare fastboot with and without this feature.
+- Compare techsupport with and without this feature.

 # Documentation
 We will update the user manual.